-Thanks to advocacy efforts around Bill C-262 during the last Parliament, the current government promised to introduce a legislative framework for United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration) implementation this year.
+Thanks to advocacy efforts around Bill C-262 during the last Parliament, the current government plans to introduce a legislative framework for United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration) implementation in the second week of December.
 Send a message to the Minister of Justice and your Member of Parliament to ask them to act on that commitment.

 Both COVID-19 and the minority Parliament pose challenges to the quick introduction and passage of the proposed legislation.
 Public spotlights on systemic racism, along with the ongoing impacts of COVID-19 on Indigenous communities, however, underline the urgency of measures to protect Indigenous rights in law.

 Given these challenges and the urgency of acting, the Minister of Justice and Members of Parliament need to hear from Canadians about the importance of moving legislation forward and honouring their promise.